lostbearlabs/logstory/README.md

 The following directions can be used:

-* `stats` - print out statistics about the number of times each pattern is matched, etc.
+* `!stats` - print out statistics about the number of times each pattern is matched, etc.
+* `!file [path]` - lets you specify a log file to be analyzed directly in the config file instead of at the command line.

 ### Regular Expressions